-Pakistan official: Bomb at Quetta mosque kills 1, wounds 15
+Pakistan official: Bomb at Quetta mosque kills 2, wounds 28

-QUETTA, Pakistan (AP) — A bomb exploded at a mosque on Friday in the Pakistani city of Quetta, the capital of restive Baluchistan province, killing the prayer leader and wounding 15 worshippers, three of them critically, officials said.
+QUETTA, Pakistan (AP) — A bombing Friday at a mosque in the Pakistani city of Quetta, the capital of restive Baluchistan province, killed two people, including the prayer leader, and wounded 28 worshippers, officials said.

 The blast took place at the mosque in the city’s Pashtoonabad neighborhood during Friday prayers, according to Abdul Razzak Cheema, deputy inspector of police.

 The bomb was set off remotely, said Cheema, adding that a bomb squad was dispatched to the site and was investigating.
+The bomb squad said 2.5 kilograms of explosive material was used in the devise that blew out windows in the building and partially destroyed the ceiling.

-No militant group immediately claimed responsibility for the bombing.
+No group immediately claimed responsibility for the bombing but it appeared that the prayer leader was the target.
+Saleem Abro, from Quetta’s main civilian hospital, said 28 people were wounded.

 Sectarian violence, mostly targeting Pakistan’s minority Shiite Muslims, has left hundreds dead in recent years in Baluchistan.
 However, the Pashtoonabad neighborhood in Quetta is a Sunni majority area and the mosque was attended by Sunni Muslims.